This page will be updated as we receive feedback and learn more about how the plans are being used.

 Where can I find information about fire safety and Wildland Urban Interface requirements?

-City of Santa Rosa Wildland Urban Interface information and map
+City of Santa Rosa Wildland Urban Interface information

 County of Sonoma Wildland Urban Interface information